nbeirne/wiim-scenes/README.md

 #### Scenes
 A scene schema exists in lib/wiim_scene/wiim_scene.py.
 Any of the parameters may be omitted.
+There are several examples in the ./scenes directory.
 ```
 {
     "volume": number,